urbanwildlifeinstitute/UWIN_tutorials/Mada_workshop/Mada_data_cleaning/tutorial_data_manipulation.md

     -   Understand the structure of tidy data
     -   Understand the main tidy verbs in dplyr to help tidy data
-    -   Organize and clean data downloaded from UWIN to run a single species single season occupancy analysis
+    -   Organize and clean commonly seen ecological data

 ## Packages